tc39/proposal-relative-indexing-method/README.md

 There have been many attempts to work around this; the most recent is a restricted proposal to make it easier to access just the last element of an array (<https://github.com/tc39/proposal-array-last>) via a `.last` property.

-This proposal instead adopts a more common approach, and suggests adding a `.item()` method to Array, String, and TypedArray, which takes an integer value and returns the item at that index, with the negative-number semantics as described above.
+This proposal instead adopts a more common approach, and suggests adding a `.at()` method to Array, String, and TypedArray, which takes an integer value and returns the item at that index, with the negative-number semantics as described above.

 This not only solves the long-standing request in an easy way, but also happens to solve a separate issue for [various DOM APIs, described below](#dom-justifications).